otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/02-development-workflow.md

 }
 ```

-Test this hook script before you move onto the **Code Review** section.
+Test this hook script before you move on to the **Code Review** section.

 **Resources:**